singsang2/dsc-mod-4-project-v2-1-onl01-dtsc-ft-070620/README.md

         * Most 81% accuracy with 76% negative sentiment recall
     [2] Multiclass Sentiment
         * 60% accuracy with 71% negative sentiment recall
-    [3] Product Predictor
+    [EXTRA] Product Predictor
         * 91% of accuracy

-## Recommendation
+## Recommendations
 We would recommend the following:

-[1] Use binary sentiments (positive and negative):
+[1] **Use binary sentiments (positive and negative)**
-   - Multilcass not only complicates the model itself, but also it dilutes negative and positive sentiments together, therefore, we recommend using binary sentiment classification model
+   - Multiclass not only complicates the model itself, but also it dilutes negative and positive sentiments together, therefore, we recommend using binary sentiment classification model

-[2] There are two models that we recommend:
+[2] **For the best negative recall model:** *logistic regression word-embedding model*
-   - logistic regression word-embedding model: this is the best model to flag negative sentiments but it does take some time to train; however, as long as the train is well-done, implementing the model should not cause significant calculation cost.
+   - this is the best model to flag negative sentiments but it does take some time to train; however, as long as the train is well-done, implementing the model should not cause significant calculation cost.
 (Further study should be done)

+[3] **For the fastest computing model:** *Naive Bayes' TF-IDF model with SMOTE*
-   - Naive Bayes' TF-IDF model with SMOTE: this model also did a great job in identifying negative sentiments, but it uses SMOTE which is not recommended in NLP analysis.
+   - this model also did a great job in identifying negative sentiments, but it uses SMOTE which is not recommended in NLP analysis.

 # Future Direction